7 min read

 Best Practices:

-• Use larger fonts and bold headlines to highlight important content.
+- Use larger fonts and bold headlines to highlight important content.

-• Maintain ample white space to avoid clutter and improve readability.
+- Maintain ample white space to avoid clutter and improve readability.

-• Stick to a consistent typography style to establish brand identity.
+- Stick to a consistent typography style to establish brand identity.

+Example: Google’s homepage, which uses a clean, minimalist design with plenty of white space to emphasise its core function, the search bar.
+The large, central placement of the search box immediately draws users’ attention, while the uncluttered layout prevents distractions.
 Google also uses a consistent font hierarchy, with bold, clear typography for headings and smaller text for secondary elements.
-By effectively utilizing white space and visual hierarchy, Google enhances readability, improves usability, and delivers a seamless user experience.
+By effectively utilising white space and visual hierarchy, Google enhances readability, improves usability, and delivers a seamless user experience.

-6. High-Quality, SEO-Optimized Content
+6. High-Quality, SEO-Optimised Content

 Best Practices:

-• Use scannable formats like bullet points, short paragraphs, and subheadings.
+- Use scannable formats like bullet points, short paragraphs, and subheadings.

-• Include targeted keywords naturally to enhance SEO without overstuffing.
+- Include targeted keywords naturally to enhance SEO without overstuffing.

-• Add engaging visuals such as infographics and videos to complement text.
+- Add engaging visuals such as infographics and videos to complement text.

-• Implement interactive elements like quizzes, polls, and chatbots to engage visitors.
+- Implement interactive elements like quizzes, polls, and chatbots to engage visitors.

+Example: HubSpot, a leading marketing and sales platform that consistently publishes well-researched, keyword-rich blog posts and guides.
 HubSpot’s content is structured with engaging headlines, subheadings, bullet points, and internal links, making it both reader-friendly and search-engine-friendly.
-They also incorporate relevant keywords naturally, optimize meta descriptions, and use high-quality images with alt text to improve accessibility and SEO performance.
+They also incorporate relevant keywords naturally, optimise meta descriptions, and use high-quality images with alt text to improve accessibility and SEO performance.

-7. Strong Calls-to-Action (CTAs) & Conversion Optimization
+7. Strong Calls-to-Action (CTAs) & Conversion Optimisation

-A website should guide visitors toward taking desired actions—whether it’s making a purchase, signing up for a newsletter, or requesting a quote.
+A website should guide visitors toward taking desired actions, whether it’s making a purchase, signing up for a newsletter, or requesting a quote.
 Clear and compelling CTAs drive conversions and improve user engagement.

 Best Practices:

-• Use action-oriented language (e.g., “Get Started,” “Claim Your Free Trial”).
+- Use action-oriented language (e.g., “Get Started,” “Claim Your Free Trial”).

-• Place CTAs above the fold and strategically throughout the page.
+- Place CTAs above the fold and strategically throughout the page.

-• Design contrasting CTA buttons that stand out from the background.
+- Design contrasting CTA buttons that stand out from the background.

-Dropbox, which uses clear and compelling CTAs to drive conversions.
-On its homepage, Dropbox features a bold, action-oriented CTA like “Sign up for free”, placed prominently above the fold with a contrasting color to grab attention.
+Example: Dropbox, which uses clear and compelling CTAs to drive conversions.
+On its homepage, Dropbox features a bold, action-oriented CTA like “Sign up for free,” placed prominently above the fold with a contrasting colour to grab attention.
+The simple, distraction-free design and minimal text keep users focused on the CTA, while trust signals like customer testimonials reinforce credibility.
+By strategically placing high-converting CTAs and optimising the user journey, Dropbox effectively boosts sign-ups and customer acquisition.

 Apart from the above 7 essential practices for designing your website that aim at raising user experience, we have a list of some crucial tips that you must consider while moving on with your project.

-• Optimized Forms & Minimal Input Fields – Simplify contact and signup forms by reducing unnecessary fields, making it easier for users to complete actions.
+- Optimised Forms & Minimal Input Fields - Simplify contact and signup forms by reducing unnecessary fields, making it easier for users to complete actions.

-• Effective Use of Microinteractions – Add subtle animations, hover effects, or button feedback to enhance user engagement and make interactions feel more intuitive.
+- Effective Use of Microinteractions - Add subtle animations, hover effects, or button feedback to enhance user engagement and make interactions feel more intuitive.

-• Secure & Trustworthy Design – Implement SSL certificates, trust badges, and clear privacy policies to build credibility and assure users that their data is safe.
+- Secure & Trustworthy Design - Implement SSL certificates, trust badges, and clear privacy policies to build credibility and assure users that their data is safe.

 Final Thoughts

-Prioritizing user experience in your web design is no longer optional, but essential for success in today’s digital landscape.
+Prioritising user experience in your web design is no longer optional, but essential for success in today’s digital landscape.

 However, creating a user friendly website requires expertise in UX/UI, SEO, and responsive design.

-Thus, partnering with a professional website design and development agency ensures that your site is optimized for the latest trends and user expectations.
+Thus, partnering with a professional website design and development agency ensures that your site is optimised for the latest trends and user expectations.
 An expert team will help you create a visually appealing, functional, and conversion-driven website tailored to your business needs.

 Remember, a well-designed website is a powerful tool for achieving your business goals, and staying up-to-date with best practices is crucial for long-term growth.